The Sponge Who Could Fly: Plot

-In Encino, California, president of the SpongeBob fan club Patchy the Pirate informs unseen children that he has lost the lost episode of SpongeBob SquarePants and tells them to forget about SpongeBob.
+The French narrator informs the audience that a lost episode of SpongeBob SquarePants was discovered the previous week at Nickelodeon Studios.
+In Encino, California, SpongeBob fan club president Patchy the Pirate, who was chosen to present the episode, informs unseen children that he has lost it and tells them to forget about SpongeBob.
 Following an in memoriam-type tribute to SpongeBob showing a montage of clips from past episodes, Patchy wishes he had a treasure map to help him find the lost episode, and one is immediately flung through his living room window.
 He and Potty the Parrot follow the map to a chest buried "above the surface" of a sandy playground, from which a miner emerges and gives him a VHS tape containing the episode.
 Patchy returns home in glee to play the tape, which shows a series of SpongeBob walk cycles set to music before the SMPTE color bars appear.
-Feeling "betrayed" by SpongeBob, an enraged Patchy denounces his fan club, disposes of all his SpongeBob merchandise and runs out of the house.
-Potty then alerts Patchy that the real episode's countdown has begun; he rapidly reverses his tantrum and sits down to watch with Potty.
+Feeling "betrayed", an enraged Patchy denounces his fan club, disposes of all his Spongebob merchandise and runs out of the house.
+Potty then alerts Patchy that the real episode's countdown has begun; he rewinds his tantrum and sits down to watch with Potty.

 In the episode itself, SpongeBob wishes he could fly with the jellyfish.
 He makes several attempts to do so using a biplane, a winged bat costume, a lawn chair with balloons, and a giant kite pulled by a bicycle.
 All of these attempts fail, and SpongeBob faces ridicule from others, while Old Man Jenkins, appearing as a farmer and then as a sailor, expresses his disdain for flying machines as he falls victim to two of the accidents.
 He chastises them for mocking his dreams, and they respond that they all have had unfulfilled dreams, becoming an angry mob to chase him.
 SpongeBob runs off a cliff and falls into a truck of mud, then into a truck of feathers.
 In a scene only shown on TV airings, the French Narrator tells the audience to stay tuned for the second half of the episode.